mprouve/minimized-reown-appkit/README.md

 - ### **Environment Variables**

-Please ask a developer of this project for the respective `.env` file.
+  All you need to do is create a blank `.env.dev6` file at the root of the project directory.
+There should be the necessary defaults in place for everything to work.

 ## **SCRIPTS**